fsilvestre90/BeerMe/README.md

             - I was able to create a migration file and sql scripts to create & populate the test database
             - I could create a join table which tracked new beers that a brewery made

+# Endpoints
+    GET     /beer/all                    # Get all beers
+    GET     /beer/get/{id}               # Get a beer with ID DELETE  /beer/remove/{id}            # Remove a beer with ID POST    /beer/save                   # Add a new beer GET     /beer/style?q={query}        # Filter beer based on a style PUT     /brewery/addBeer/{id}        # Add a beer to the brewery GET     /brewery/all                 # Get all breweries
+    POST    /brewery/save                # Add a new brewery GET     /brewery/{id}                # Get a brewery on ID